 Elizabeth was on her back with her arms raised over her shoulders and her legs spread apart.
-It appeared that someone had drained the body and washed off all the blood somewhere else.
+It appeared that someone had drained the blood from the body and washed it off somewhere else.
 There were only a few spots of blood: one on a tire track, one on the curb next to the body, and one on an old cement bag nearby.
 Someone had removed portions of her flesh.
 Cuts and abrasions covered her entire body.
 Her mouth had been slashed toward her ears, three inches on one side and two and a half inches on the other – what they call “the Glasgow smile.”

 Ligature marks were visible around her wrists, ankles, and neck.
 A four-inch incision ran from her navel to the top of her pubic bone.
 However, the worst part was that her entire torso had been cleanly sliced in two, just above her waist.
 Her lower torso lay about ten inches away from her upper torso.
 There was little bruising around the cut, which indicated that the dissection occurred after death.

-Due to the horrible nature of the case, LAPD made it a top priority.
+Due to the horrible nature of the case, the Los Angeles Police Department made it a top priority.
 They assigned two of its senior detectives to the case, Detective Sergeant Harry Hansen and his partner Finis Brown.

 By the time the detectives arrived at the scene, it was swarming with onlookers and reporters.
 Knowing that evidence was being destroyed, they cleared the area while the body was taken to the Los Angeles County Morgue.
 They also lifted her fingerprints and sent them to the FBI for identification.
 They received word a few short hours later that the victim of this crime had been identified as 22-year-old Elizabeth Short.